-Today's kids watch as much as 35 hours of TV per week.
+Today's kids watch as much as 35 hours of television per week.
 But parents (and grandparents) can help change this cultural norm and motivate kids to move more.
 How?
 By leading by example and getting in the exercise game too!

 Support Your Kids' Activities